What is music publishing?

 Self-releasing through a distributor like LANDR is one of the best ways to get your music out there and build a following that can lead to songwriter royalties.

-• Retain full ownership of both their compositions and masters
+• Retain full ownership of both your compositions and master recordings.

 🧠 Hot tip